EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * external_aad = TH_2

-   * plaintext = ( ID_CRED_V / kid_V, Signature_or_MAC_2, ?
+   * plaintext = ( ID_CRED_R / kid_R, Signature_or_MAC_2, ?
 AD_2 )

       * AD_2 = bstr containing opaque unprotected auxiliary data

-   * Note that if ID_CRED_U contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : kid_V }, only kid_V is conveyed in the plaintext, see {{asym-overview}}.
+   * Note that if ID_CRED_R contains a single 'kid' parameter, i.e., ID_CRED_R = { 4 : kid_R }, only kid_R is conveyed in the plaintext, see {{asym-overview}}.

    COSE constructs the input to the AEAD {{RFC5116}} as follows:

       * Key K = K_2
       * Nonce N = IV_2
       * Associated data A = \[ "Encrypt0", h'', TH_2 \]
-      * Plaintext P = ( ID_CRED_V / kid_V, Signature_or_MAC, ?
+      * Plaintext P = ( ID_CRED_R / kid_R, Signature_or_MAC, ?
 AD_2 )

 * Encode message_2 as a sequence of CBOR encoded data items as specified in {{asym-msg2-form}}.
 CIPHERTEXT_2 is the outer COSE_Encrypt0 ciphertext.

 ### Initiator Processing of Message 2

-Party U SHALL process message_2 as follows:
+The Initiator SHALL process message_2 as follows:

 * Decode message_2 (see {{CBOR}}).

-* Retrieve the protocol state using the connection identifier C_U and/or other external information such as the CoAP Token and the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_I and/or other external information such as the CoAP Token and the 5-tuple.

 * Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, and IV_2.

-* Verify that the unverifed identity of Party V is among the allowed identites for this connection.
+* Verify that the unverifed identity of the Responder is among the allowed identites for this connection.

 * Verify Singature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.

 * Pass AD_2 to the application.

-If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 ## EDHOC Message 3